 Why is the Amazon Rainforest so biodiverse?
 What do kids in the Amazon do for fun?
 Why are rainforests so important?
 What is it like to swim with pink river dolphins?
 Who lives in the Amazon, what do they eat, and how do they live?
 How do you shoot a poison blow-dart gun?
 How many students does it take to equal the length and weight of the largest snake in the Amazon?
 Why are rainforests around the world disappearing?
-During this Rainforest Virtual Assembly National Geographic Adventurers of the Year Dave and Amy Freeman will help students answer these question and many more.
+During this Rainforest Virtual Assembly National Geographic Adventurers of the Year Dave and Amy Freeman will help students answer these questions and many more.

-The Freemans have paddled over 4,000 miles of through some of the most remote corners of Peru, Columbia, and Brazil to study and document the plants, animals, and people of the Amazon Rainforest.
+The Freemans have paddled over 4,000 miles through some of the most remote corners of Peru, Columbia, and Brazil to study and document the plants, animals, and people of the Amazon Rainforest.
 They use photos, videos, and stories from their expeditions to bring the rainforest to life in a whole new way.

 Your students can join the assembly using a computer, tablet, or phone connected to wifi at school or from home.
 It is super easy!

 Check out our Frequently Asked Questions page for more details, and contact us with any questions.
 We are here to help!